How To Perform Like An Elite Athlete

 Most people are unaware of the ‘why’ when they perform great one day and terrible the next.
 You’ve likely experienced this yourself—whether that performance be a business presentation, a sales call, or a contract negotiation.
 I know I have.

 A few years ago, I had a string of presentations.
 They went amazingly well.
 The feedback was great from the participants on the insights they gained, their confidence in the new skills I had trained them on, and their overall motivation was through the roof.
 It felt amazing.
 And then the next day I could just feel that something was off.
 I was flustered.
-I didn’t connect with the audience at all.
+I didn’t connect with the audience.
 I didn’t land my points.
 It all went flat.
 I bombed!

 So, what had gone wrong?